Case StudyCrisis communications

 Make the ask: Requests lead to flood of community support for CHCC

 It’s been said a lot throughout the pandemic, but it’s true: We’re in this together.
-With that in mind, PR Consulting reached out to the Whatcom County community through a variety of means — including the Facebook post included below — to ask for community support.
+With that in mind, Bellingham PR & Communications reached out to the Whatcom County community through a variety of means — including the Facebook post included below — to ask for community support.
 The results were overwhelming: dozens of puzzles, DVDs, hand-sewn masks, crates of flowers, special treats and much more.

 “Thank you for all you do.
 You make a big difference in easing my anxiety!”